DB2-Samples/Db2re/installation.md

 ### Anaconda or Miniconda
 Anaconda is an Open Data Science Platform that is powered by Python http://www.continuum.io.
 The platform keeps track of packages and their dependencies for development with Jupyter notebooks and Python.
 This makes it very easy to install extensions for Python without having to manually install everything.

 Download the Anaconda or Miniconda package applicable to your platform.
 Miniconda creates the minimal system required for using Python and Jupyter, while Anaconda installs all major packages.
 There are two versions of Python - V2 or V3.
 While it doesn't matter which one you use for most notebooks, there are some situations where you may want to use the Python 2 library.
-For Windows I would recommend using Python 2 in order to use the free Microsoft Compiler for Python.
-This becomes important when you want to add the ibm_db package to connect to a DB2 server.

 After installing Anaconda/Miniconda, you should issue the following commands from a shell that will update and install components required by the notebook.